savan60/Hunger/README.md

 # Hunger
-These project is based on java.Simple program that gives you features of Zomato,Swiggy gives.
+These project is based on java.Simple program that gives you features of Zomato,Swiggy.